fpom/hyena/README.md

     return 1
 ```

+In this code, `node` is not the same for every function, but `system` is unique.

 To summarise, HyENAs' actions are defined in the scope of the objects that contain them: a node is in the scope of the system, a location is in the scope of its node, a transition is in the scope of its location, and an action is the scope of its transition.
 These scopes are defined by the inclusion of one object into another, just like a Python scope, or closure, is defined by the inclusion of one function into another.
 Actions will be implemented as methods of (subclasses of) `Transition`.